 <intent-filter>to give it multiple data options.
 None of its attributes have default values.

 Information on how intent filters work, including the rules for how Intent objects are matched against filters, can be found in another document, Intents and Intent Filters.
-See also the Intent Filters section in the introduction.
+See also the Intent Filters section in the manifest file overview.

 - The host part of a URI authority.
 This attribute is meaningless